OdatNurd/OverrideAudit/README.md

 **NOTE:** Any overrides you create in packages in this list will be masked from you, so be very careful about what you add to the list.

+### `diff_unchanged`: String (Default: "diff") ###

+When using the `Diff Single Override` command, this setting controls what happens when the selected override has no differences from the underlying file.

+The possible values of this setting are:

+  * `"diff"` to open a tab with the empty diff in it
+  * `"ignore"` to ignore the command; the status line will indicate the lack of changes
+  * `"open"` to open the file for editing, allowing you to see its contents or make new modifications.

 ### `diff_context_lines`: Number (Default: 3) ###